shoetify/LoadCell_Analysis/README.md

 This tool corrects for systematic drift observed in load cell readings during hydrodynamic experiments in wind tunnels.

+## Qt Desktop Application

+- Install dependencies: `python -m pip install -r requirements.txt`
+- Launch the GUI: `python qt_app.py`
+- Select your `config.yaml`, experiment `log.xlsx`, the directory with the raw `.txt` files, and (optionally) an export folder.
+- Click **Run Analysis** to process the data and review results in the built-in table; exported Excel summaries can be opened directly from the app.
+- Refer to `docs/qt_setup.md` for step-by-step guidance on setting up Qt, using Qt Designer, and packaging the application.
+- Prefer the original automation?
+Run `python main.py` to execute the batch workflow from the console.

 ---

 ## 2. Background